jumpinjackie/forge-e33-mod/design/MECHANICS.md

 ### Lumina Tokens

 Lumina Tokens are artifacts that can be sacrified to Scry 1.
-But that is not just their only purpose, for in this set Lumina tokens may serve as an alternate source of payment for certain spells, abilities and effects.
+But that is not just their only purpose, for in this set there are cards that unlock extra abilities if you have three or more Lumina tokens on the board.

+Lumina tokens may serve as an alternate source of payment for certain spells, abilities and effects.
 Such as ...

 ### Pictos